A.J.B. (John or Jay) Johnston

 John writes exhibits as well, including the "Vanguard: 150 Years of Remarkable Nova Scotians" for the Nova Scotia Museum and the ground floor of the Black Cultural Centre.
-The award-winning exhibition Ni'n na L'nu: The Mi'kmaq of Prince Edward Island, opened at the Confederation Centre in Charlottetown.
-It will be at the Parks Canada interpretation centre in Greenwich, PEI for the summer of 2014 and then move to the Museum of Canadian History in Gatienau, QC on October 10, 2014.
+The award-winning travelling exhibition Ni'n na L'nu: The Mi'kmaq of Prince Edward Island, which opened at the Confederation Centre in Charlottetown, opens at the Museum of Canadian History in Gatienau, QC on October 10, 2014.
 That evening will also mark the launch of the book, Ni'n na L'nu: Les Mi'kmaq de l'Ile-de-Prince-Édouard.

 More information on John can be found at ajbjohnston.com and on Facebook at A J B Johnston, Writer.
 John is on Twitter at @ajbjohnston and on Instagram at AJBJohnston.

 John has donated his papers to the Beaton Institute of the Cape Breton University.Publications

 Endgame 1758: The Promise, the Glory, and the Despair of Louisbourg's Last Decade.
 Cape Breton University Press, 2007.
 ISBN-13: 978-0-8032-6009-2.